Qatar corruption scandal at the European Parliament: Post-scandal changes

+Oversight of MEPs' compliance with the rules remained in the hands of the Parliament's Advisory Committee on the Conduct of Members, composed entirely of MEPs themselves.

 Other foreign interventions

 Other European Parliament corruption scandals involve foreign interventions.
 Green Party MEP Viola von Cramon-Taubadel said that Kazakhstan, Azerbaijan and Russia also "systematically purchased influence over an extended period".
 In 2025 foreign interventions by China were investigated.